jrfnl/Debug-Bar-Constants/readme.txt

 * Tested & found compatible WP 4.4.

 = 1.4 (2015-04-18) =
-* Updated the pretty print class which now allows for limiting of the recursion depth.
+* Updated the pretty print class to v1.5.0 which now allows for limiting of the recursion depth.
 * Tested & found compatible WP 4.2.
 * Minor tidying up.
 * Updated language files.